On Consistency of Compressive Spectral Clustering: Preliminaries

-While Assumption \ref{Th_conv_assump1} ensures that the eigengap of $\mathscr{L}$ is high enough to enable the separability of the $k$ clusters, assumption \ref{Th_conv_assump2} puts a lower bound on the sparsity level of the graph.
+\begin{proof} Theorem \ref{Th_conv} is a special case of Theorem 2.2 from \citet{rohe2011spectral}.
+The result follows by setting $S_n = [\bar{\lambda^2_{k_n}}/2, 1]$ and $\delta_n = \delta^{\prime}_n = \bar{\lambda}^2_{k_n}/2$. \end{proof} While Assumption \ref{Th_conv_assump1} ensures that the eigengap of $\mathscr{L}$ is high enough to enable the separability of the $k$ clusters, Assumption \ref{Th_conv_assump2} puts a lower bound on the sparsity level of the graph.
 Under these two assumptions, Theorem \ref{Th_conv} bounds the Frobenius norm of the difference between the top $k$ eigenvectors of the population and sampled versions of the graph Laplacian.